-For purposes of the privacy rule, an authorized personal representative of the patient (eg, a proxy appointed in a power of attorney for health care, a state-authorized health surrogate or someone given HIPAA-compliant written authorization to have access to confidential information) should be treated the same as the patient.
-Thus, the representative has the same access to information and may exercise the same rights regarding confidentiality of information, except that an express HIPAA authorization can specify limits on the representative's authority.
+An authorized personal representative of the patient should be treated the same as the patient.
+Thus, the representative has the same access to information and may exercise the same rights regarding confidentiality of information.
 Nevertheless, practitioners may restrict information or access if there are reasonable concerns about domestic violence, abuse, or neglect by the representative.

 Some communication cannot remain confidential.
 Health care practitioners are sometimes required by law to disclose certain information, usually because the condition may present a danger to other people.
 For example, certain infectious diseases (eg, HIV, syphilis, TB) must be reported to state or local public health agencies.
 Signs of child and, in many states, adult or elder abuse or neglect, typically must be reported to protective services.
 Conditions that might seriously impair a patient’s ability to drive, such as dementia or recent seizures, must be reported to the Department of Motor Vehicles in some states.

 Patients may file complaints about compliance with these privacy practices.
 Complaints can be made directly to the health care practitioner or to the Office for Civil Rights in the US Department of Health and Human Services.
 Patients do not have a right to file a private lawsuit under HIPAA.
 There are civil and criminal penalties for improper disclosure of personal health information.
 The soundest course for health care practitioners is to be well informed of HIPAA, to act in good faith, and make reasonable attempts to comply.